Boost News: Tools to help you make a difference, direct to your inbox

 Subscribe to Boost News

 The first issue of Boost News for the New Year focuses on new tools.
-These include a new SEO guide from Google and a case study on how to test if a new idea will work.
+Among these tools is a new SEO guide from Google and a case study on how to test if a new idea will work.
 And we also look at ctags, a tool to help developers save money by speeding up debugging complex code bases.

 In the celebration issue of Boost News we check out Santa’s Agile scorecard.
 You’ll also get writing tips for content promoting your organisation and find out about Agile for teams doing industrial-scale work.
-Plus, hear how Minister Clare Curran celebrated sites we built.
+On top of that, hear how Minister Clare Curran celebrated sites we built.

 This issue of Boost News talks about talking.
 You’ll get tips for video chats, an insight into the benefits of one-on-one meetings and a retrospective view of whole-company retrospectives.
 We also have some suggestions for conference talks you might want to watch online.

 Find out how collaboration can turn your team into stars.
 There’s a range of practical tools, tips and demos.
-There’s also a case study on how organisations can unite their digital resources when they decide to join together.
-And you’ll find out how developers and product owners can work together to combat entropy in software.
+There’s also a case study on how merging organisations can unite their digital resources.
+And you’ll also find out how developers and product owners can work together to combat entropy in software.

 This issue focuses on UX or User Experience: how someone feels when they use something.
 Great products and services have great UX.
 But how can you learn what kind of experience your customers want, and how do you deliver that experience?

 Read a case study on how Harold the giraffe and his colleagues at Life Education found the Agile development process.
-Learn about the Te Papa digital skills panel and check out which Agile training package suits your aims and experience.
+You can also learn about the Te Papa digital skills panel.
+If you’re after Agile Training, check out which package suits your aims and experience.